Information Communication Technology and the Social Worker-Client Relationship: Lessons from Communication Theory (1 credit hour)

 Review our pre-reading study guide.

 G.M.
 Rydberg-Cox, MSW, LSCSW is the Continuing Education Director at Free State Social Work and responsible for the development of this course.
 She received her Masters of Social Work in 1996 from the Jane Addams School of Social Work at the University of Illinois-Chicago and she has over 20 years of experience.
 She has lived and worked as a social worker in Chicago, Boston, and Kansas City.
-She currently practices in the area of hospital/medical social work.
+She has practiced for many years in the area of hospital/medical social work.
 The reading materials for this course were developed by another organization.